tomba-io/meteor/README.md

 - [Domain Search.](https://tomba.io/domain-search) (Search emails are based on the website You give one domain name and it returns all the email addresses found on the internet.)
 - [Email Finder](https://tomba.io/email-finder) (This API endpoint generates or retrieves the most likely email address from a domain name, a first name and a last name..)
 - [Email Verifier.](https://tomba.io/email-verifier) (checks the deliverability of a given email address, verifies if it has been found in our database, and returns their sources.)
-- [Email Sources](https://developer.tomba.io/#email-sources) (Find email address source somewhere on the web .)
+- [Email Enrich.](https://tomba.io/enrichment) (Enriches your email address with the most complete data available on the internet.)
-- [Company Domain autocomplete](https://developer.tomba.io/#autocomplete) (Company Autocomplete is an API that lets you auto-complete company names and retrieve logo and domain information.)
+- [Author Finder.](https://tomba.io/author-finder) (Find the author of any article or blog post with the most complete data available on the internet.)

 ## Getting Started

 You'll need an Tomba API access token, which you can get by signing up for a free account at [https://app.tomba.io/auth/register](https://app.tomba.io/auth/register)

 The free plan is limited to 25 search request and 50 verification a month, To enable all the data fields and additional request volumes see [https://tomba.io/pricing](https://tomba.io/pricing).

 ## Installation